gaberamolete/XRAIToolkit/README.md

 - Produce a basic summary report to help DSAI System Developers and Owners interpret test results
 - Intended to be deployable in the user’s environment

 Subsequent versions and updates will be found in the XRAI [GitHub repo](https://github.com/aboitiz-data-innovation/XRAI), accompanied by XRAI Brownbag sessions.
+XRAI Guidelines and Toolkit Documentation (w/ API and Examples) could be found [here](https://gaberamolete.github.io/XRAIToolkit/).

 # Introduction
 ## Assumptions / Limitations